Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 28-ConfigMaps & Secrets/README.md

 ```

 While this works, hardcoding environment variables is not scalable or reusable across environments.
+If you change a Value of Env and reapply it deloyment recreate a pod in rolling manner(default)

+Defining
+Injecting
 ---

 ## **Demo 1: Using ConfigMap as Environment Variables**